Area of research excellence: Geography and Environment

 - The Hazard, Risk and Disaster’ Research Group (HRD) and

-- The Global Citizenship & Identities’ Research Group (GCI).
+- The Global Citizenship and Identities’ Research Group (GCI).

-All are supported by national and international partnership networks and underpinned by major research grants.
-Significant institutional investment has transformed the School, and its unit’s interdisciplinary ethos both transcends and bridges subject boundaries, across the School of Sciences in Geography, Biology and Sociology, the School of Humanities and the School of Creative Industries.
+Significant institutional investment has transformed the School, and its unit’s interdisciplinary ethos both transcends and bridges subject boundaries across the School of Sciences—in Geography, Biology and Sociology, the School of Humanities and the School of Creative Industries.

 Our areas of research expertise are: